mongodb-labs/mongo-perl-driver/INSTALL.md

 We expect to provide support for these platforms in a future release.

+## Compiler tool requirements

+This module requires `make` and a compiler.

+For example, Debian and Ubuntu users should issue the following command:

+    $ sudo apt-get install build-essential

+Users of Red Hat based distributions (RHEL, CentOS, Amazon Linux, Oracle Linux, Fedora, etc.) should issue the following command:

+    $ sudo yum install make gcc

 ## Configuration requirements

 Configuration requires the following Perl modules: